• Skip to main content

 • Yes, clients often forget to reorder them-self until someone reminds them.

-• Why don’t you reach out to your old customers who have stopped using your service a while back, offer them special promotions to re-board.
+• Why don’t you reach out to your old customers who have stopped using your service a while back, and offer them special promotions to re-board.

 6. Using technology efficiently

-• A very simple example is that fax machine which breaks down twice a year or requires servicing or ink refill.
+• A very simple example is that fax machine that breaks down twice a year or requires servicing or ink refill.
 Ditch that and go with online fax services which charge as little as $5 per month for unlimited faxes.

 • Paying for toll-free numbers from traditional land-line providers can be a rip-off.
 Newer providers like Grasshopper and Mightly Call are super cheap and provide tons of free add-ons, for which you might have been paying a premium price with your existing provider.